eisenbraun/fairy-tales/README.md

-# fairy-tales
+# Fairy Tales
-A collection of classic and original fairy tales.
+This is a collection of classic and original fairy tales, free for anyone to read and use.